Forms and PDS

 There are two cruciate ligaments in the knee.
 They attach the thigh bone to the shin bone.
 They allow the knee to flex and extend and they stabilise the joint.
 It can just be a simple slip on uneven ground that can cause a cruciate rupture.
 If this happens the joint becomes unstable and as a result there would be intense pain and inflammation would occur.
 Your vet will be able to diagnose a cruciate rupture, generally by touch, and advise the best treatment, often this means surgery.

 When you take out a Petinsurance.com.au policy, you will be able to register for our secure pet portal, where claiming is easy - simply upload a copy of your vet's tax invoice and consultation notes.
 If it is your first claim you will need to attach a full veterinary history.
-You can call our friendly customer service team for claim forms if you do not have access to customer portal.
+You can call our friendly customer service team on 1300 855 663 for claim forms if you do not have access to customer portal.

-Depending on the plan you choose, you will receive up to 80% of the total cost of treatment for your dog or cat, up to the annual benefit limits.
+Depending on the plan you choose, you will receive up to 80% of the total cost of eligible treatment for your dog or cat, up to the annual benefit limits.
 Certain expenses are not covered.
 These are set out in the Product Disclosure Statement (PDS).

 No, all Petinsurance.com.au policies have zero excess.